armanriazi/typescript-all-in-one/workspace/types/type-assertion.md

 ## Type Assertion
 TypeScript allows you to override its inferred and analyzed view of types in any way you want to.
 This is done by a mechanism called "type assertion".
-TypeScript's type assertion is purely you telling the compiler that you know about the types better than it does, and that it should not second guess you.
+TypeScript's type assertion is purely **you telling the compiler that you know about the types(unsafe)** better than it does, and that it should not second guess you.

 Type assertion using `as`